Yatichapat/CookingGame/README.md

 ### This game only pressing the enter key and e key
 - ingredients are contained in fridge.
 Press e to open the fridge and add ingredients to the cooking pan by pressing the enter key
-- Press the enter key near the pan to start cooking
+- Wait for the food to be cooked.
+The cooking time will show on the green bar above the pan.
 - Once it's done, you can take the food out of the pan and put it on the plate by pressing enter key
 - You can also put the food back in the pan, in the fridge or throw it away.
 - The food will be served on the blue pad